A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: SIMULATION RESULTS

 For all the configurations below, we also provide the matched filter bound (MFB) performances as a benchmark to make a comparison.
 The MFB performances are obtained under the assumption that the symbols which cause interference to the interested symbol due to multi-path and multi-antenna effects are perfectly known by the receiver for each interested symbol~\cite{Barry2004}.
 Hence, it is practically impossible to reach MFB performance for any receiver structure.
 We take MFB performance as a genie-aided lower bound for the proposed scheme.

-The bit error ratio (BER) performance of the proposed factor graph based LMMSE equalizer is given in Figure~\ref{fig:LMMSE_FG_MIMO_BPSK} for BPSK signalling with $N_t=N_r=2$ under a $5$-tap channel.
+BER performance of the proposed factor graph based LMMSE equalizer is given in Fig.~\ref{fig:LMMSE_FG_MIMO_BPSK} for BPSK signalling with $N_t=N_r=2$ under a $5$-tap channel.
+The data length is set to $4096$ bits.
 This is the same configuration as the one in~\cite{Springer2011} except the interleaver type which is S-random in~\cite{Springer2011}.
-The proposed method has nearly identical performance with the one in~\cite{Springer2011} for low SNR values as expected since both algorithms implement time domain LMMSE filtering operation.
-Moreover, the error floor observed in high SNR regions in~\cite{Springer2011}, which is caused by its extrinsic LLR exchange algorithm, does not occur here.
-Also, the performance of the proposed method is very close to the MFB below the BER value of $10^{-3}$ without any diversity loss or error floor.
-In addition, it can be seen that there is no significant improvement after $3$ turbo iterations which means only $3$ iterations are sufficient for this configuration.
+For BPSK signaling, all of the llr exchange algorithms mentioned in Section~\ref{sec:Simulation_LLR} (with a clear modification to real transmission) are reduced to the same simple expression given in Proposition $1$ in~\cite{Guo2008}.
+Thus, the proposed method must have identical performance with the one in~\cite{Springer2011} when using the same interleavers since both algorithms implement time domain LMMSE filtering operation.
+However, there is an error floor observed in high SNR regions in~\cite{Springer2011}, which is caused by the llr exchange algorithm that is not modified according to real transmission.
+On the other hand, the performance of the proposed method is very close to the MFB below the BER value of $10^{-3}$ without any diversity loss or error floor, which can be obtained by using the other llr computation methods modified according to real transmission.
+From Fig.~\ref{fig:LMMSE_FG_MIMO_BPSK}, it is seen that only $3$ iterations are sufficient for LMMSE equalizer under this configuration.
+Thus, similar to the SISO case, LMMSE is a good solution to MIMO ISI equalization for BPSK signaling.